 Baked: Arrange the filled pastry in a casserole dish and top with a cream mixture, then bake until the pastry is completely cooked and the top is golden brown.

 Cheesy delight: Cheese lovers, this one is for you!
-Who doesn’t love a plate of molten and flavourful cheese with pastry?
+Who doesn’t love a plate of molten and flavorful cheese with pastry?
 You can’t go wrong with this!

 Amazing for the holidays: The holidays is a time to get people together and to celebrate the small things in life.
 As we saw earlier, the strukli is indeed a dish that brings everyone together, no matter the occasion!
 Your Christmas table will certainly be made extra special by celebrating Croatia with this irresistible cheesy pastry.